jionkim00/JPMC-Software-Engineering-Virtual-Internship/README.md

 3. Display data visually for traders
     - Use Perspective to create the chart for the trader's dashboard.
     - Tools used: React, Typescript

+## Conclusion:
+Please read the README.markdown files in each module Task folder for details.